veekaybee/veekaybee.github.io/_posts/2017-09-26-python-packaging.md

 This distinction makes up the heart of the Python packaging system.

-Let's finish up by replace a callable object with an api, as well.
+Let's finish up by replace a callable object with an API, as well.

 # <a id="combining-scripts-into-a-module"></a>Combining scripts into a module